 A Highlands Rewilding update on progress

 Highlands Rewilding is a 4-year-old company with the purpose of nature recovery and community prosperity through rewilding taken to scale.
 We have begun the process by acquiring three estates in Scotland, on which we employ many local people.
 We are managing in pursuit of ethical profits sufficient to attract the first private financial institutions to begin investing, so that we can help Scotland hit its necessarily ambitious targets of stopping biodiversity collapse, and reversing it.
 We have been helped by a public Financial Institution in that mission, the UK Infrastructure Bank.
-They gave us a £12m loan - their first-ever nature investment - with which to buy our third estate, paving the way for 30 conversations in an equity round we have underway, closing 1st November.
-We are most grateful to them for giving us this chance to break through on the frontier and bring the first private FI into the market.
+They gave us a £12m loan - their first-ever nature investment - with which to buy our third estate, paving the way for 30 conversations in an equity round we have underway, closing 30th November (extended from 1st November because of growing funding opportunities and bandwidth constraints in our team).
+We are most grateful to UKIB for giving us this chance to break through on the frontier and bring the first private FI into the market.

 The three estates are currently valued at £14.9 million by Galbraith.
 We still owe £11m to our lenders.
 This is due at the end of January, as things stand.
-We have two main ways to pay the loans back, operating in parallel.
+We have three main ways to pay the loans back, operating in parallel.
 The first involves the equity raise.
-The second entails land sales for lease-back to Highlands Rewilding: a model we have named Nature and Community In Perpetuity (NCIP)
+The second entails bond financing.
+The third involves land sales for lease-back to Highlands Rewilding: a model we have named Nature and Community In Perpetuity (NCIP)

-Our equity fundraising round includes 21 private FIs, 5 family offices and 4 companies.
+Our equity fundraising round includes multiple potential investors, and new prospects are joining discussions late in the round.
 We are seeking £25m for scaling in the UK (we raised £11m equity in our two earlier rounds).
 We have a real chance of attracting the first of the private capital that the Scottish Government wishes to support, building on schemes such as the Market Framework Advisory Group of which Jeremy Leggett, Highlands Rewilding’s CEO, is a member.
 Nonetheless the policy framework for nature recovery is still widely seen in the financial sector as too weak and far off and so success is not guaranteed.

 That is why we have recently put three plots of land on the market privately (public from 1st October, partnered with Strutt and Parker), looking for buyers to adopt the NCIP model.
 The total value of these is £11.1 million.
 That leaves £3.8 million of Highlands Rewilding land not yet on the market, which we intend to keep as home "laboratories" for the company - in addition to the NCIP land we manage with our local workforces (which are almost all hired from within the local communities).
 This includes South Bunloit and Mid Tayvallich.